 How excessive stress impacts the body

-Stress increases plaque rate, which can accumulate in the arteries, leading to increased risk of cardiovascular disease.
-It makes platelets sticky and prone to forming clots that can block these arteries.
+Stress increases plaque instability, leading to increased risk of cardiovascular disease.
+It makes platelets sticky and prone to forming clots, which can block these arteries.
 Stress can also cause arteries to constrict, starving the heart of nourishing blood and triggering chest pain or a heart attack.

 It has also been suggested that stress triggers inflammation, a known instigator of heart disease, which in turn is linked to factors such as high blood pressure and lower “good” HDL cholesterol.

 Common physical symptoms of having too much stress include:

 Changes in appetite (either losing appetite or overeating)

 Stomach or digestive problems

 Excessive stress can also give rise to mental health conditions such as: